tang0614/wbdv-f20-xinyuTang-server-java/README.md

 # CS5610

 1. Assigment One
-2. Assignment Two in Admin folder
+2. Assignment Two in HW1/Admin folder